Economic geography

 Economic geography takes a variety of approaches to many different topics, including the location of industries, economies of agglomeration (also known as "linkages"), transportation, international trade, development, real estate, gentrification, ethnic economies, gendered economies, core-periphery theory, the economics of urban form, the relationship between the environment and the economy (tying into a long history of geographers studying culture-environment interaction), and globalization.

 Theoretical background and influences

-There are varied methodological approaches.
-Neoclassical location theorists, following in the tradition of Alfred Weber, tend to focus on industrial location and use quantitative methods.
-Since the 1970s, two broad reactions against neoclassical approaches have significantly changed the discipline: Marxist political economy, growing out of the work of David Harvey; and the new economic geography which takes into account social, cultural, and institutional factors in the spatial economy.
+There are diverse methodological approaches in the field of location theory.
+Neoclassical location theorists, following in the tradition of Alfred Weber, often concentrate on industrial location and employ quantitative methods.
+However, since the 1970s, two major reactions against neoclassical approaches have reshaped the discipline.
+One is Marxist political economy, stemming from the contributions of scholars like David Harvey, which offers a critical perspective on spatial economics.
+The other is the new economic geography, which considers social, cultural, and institutional factors alongside economic aspects in understanding spatial phenomena.

-Economists such as Paul Krugman and Jeffrey Sachs have also analyzed many traits related to economic geography.
-Krugman called his application of spatial thinking to international trade theory the "new economic geography", which directly competes with an approach within the discipline of geography that is also called "new economic geography".
-The name geographical economics has been suggested as an alternative.
+Economists like Paul Krugman and Jeffrey Sachs have contributed extensively to the analysis of economic geography.
+Krugman, in particular, referred to his application of spatial thinking to international trade theory as the "new economic geography," which presents a competing perspective to a similarly named approach within the discipline of geography.
+This overlap in terminology can lead to confusion.
+As an alternative, some scholars have proposed using the term "geographical economics" to differentiate between the two approaches.